01 of 06

 The picture shows how the paper looks when it has first been rubbed with ink, compared with how it looks after it has been sprayed with water.

-See the next page for a variation on this technique.Continue to 5 of 6 below.
+See below for a variation on this technique.Continue to 5 of 6 below.

 05 of 06